-- (2) A warrant contemplated in subregulation (1) may be issued by a magistrate, if it appears from information on oath or affirmation by an enforcement officer- - (a) that a person is confirmed as having been infected with COVID-19; - (b) who is on reasonable grounds suspected of having contracted COVID-19, or who has been in contact with, or who is on reasonable grounds suspected as having been in contact with a person who is a carrier of, or infected with COVID-19. - (3) The warrant may impose restrictions on the powers of the enforcement officer as the magistrate may deem fit. - (4) A warrant issued in terms of this regulation remains in force until- - (a) it is executed; - (b) it is cancelled by the person who issued it or, if such person is not available, by any other magistrate; - (c) the expiry of ninety days from the date of its issue; or - (d) the purpose for the issuing of the warrant has lapsed, whichever occurs first.
+- (3) The warrant may impose restrictions on the powers of the enforcement officer as the magistrate may deem fit. - (4) A warrant issued in terms of this regulation remains in force until- - (a) it is executed; - (b) it is rescinded by a competent court; or - (c) the purpose for the issuing of the warrant has lapsed, whichever occurs first.

-7. Isolation or quarantine of persons
+7. Isolation of persons